apache/couchdb-documentation/src/config/cluster.rst

     .. config:option:: server_per_node

-    Early versions of this RPC library used a single local Erlang process for sending messages to all other nodes in a cluster.
-The current default is to spawn a local gen_server process for each node in the cluster.
-It is not recommended to change this setting from the default.
+    By default, rexi will spawn one local gen_server process for each node in the cluster.
+Disabling this flag will cause CouchDB to use a single process for all RPC communication, which is not recommended in high throughput deployments.

     .. config:option:: stream_limit